Discover Metavision® SDK5 PRO

 Which Event-Based Vision hardware is supported ?

-The software suite is compatible with Prophesee Metavision sensors and Evaluation Kits.
+The software suite is compatible with Prophesee Metavision sensors and USB Cameras.
 It can also operate with compatible third party products.

 Do you provide Python examples ?